 Requires the student to design a curriculum of study to meet individualized learning goals.
 Graded on an S/U scale, based on the number of hours completed and amount of progress made during the semester.
 Students must contact the Tutor Coordinator in the L.A.C. prior to the start of the semester to receive additional information and sign a contract agreement that stipulates the number of required hours and dictates the curriculum to be followed.
 This course may be repeated in subsequent semesters for a maximum of 3 credits.

 This course is required for all degree programs.
-Also, this course should be taken only by those who either initially “placed” into the course (by placement testing) or by those who have first successfully completed CCDE 110 N General Composition prior to enrollment in the course.
+This course should be taken only by those who either initially “placed” into the course (by placement testing) or by those concurrently enrolled in CCDS 113 N Study Skills for English.

 Developmental Courses and Course Sequence